Porsche Cayenne review

 The Porsche Cayenne may anger purists, but it's the most versatile Porsche you can buy

 The original Porsche Cayenne went on sale in 2002, breaking the mould as the world's first true performance SUV.
-Since then, cars like the BMW X5 M, Range Rover Sport and Mercedes ML 63 AMG have been launched, challenging the Porsche for 4x4 bragging rights.
+Since then, cars such as the BMW X5 M, Range Rover Sport and Mercedes ML 63 AMG have been launched, challenging the Porsche for 4x4 bragging rights.

-When it launched in the early 2000s, buyers were limited to a pair of thirsty petrol engines – but that's no longer the case, with no fewer than eight versions to choose from.
-Buyers get the option of entry-level petrol and diesel power, through to the super-frugal S E-Hybrid and bonkers Turbo S.
+When it first launched, buyers were limited to a pair of thirsty petrol engines – but that's no longer the case, with no fewer than eight versions to choose from in this, the second generation Cayenne line-up.
+Buyers get the option of entry-level petrol and diesel power, through to the super-frugal S E-Hybrid and the bonkers Turbo S.

 Inside there's a classy cabin, with all the usual upmarket materials you'd expect from a Porsche.
-It uses the same platform as the VW Touareg, and feels built to last.
+It uses the same platform as the VW Touareg and most of the Cayenne is built alongside its VW Group stablemate in Bratislava, Slovakia, although the interiors and final assembly is completed at Porsche’s own plant in Leipzig.
+Like the Touareg, the Cayenne definitely feels built to last.